 House Cleaners and Domestic Helpers: Risk Exposures

 When it comes to any industry, insurance providers base their pricing around risk exposure.
 Essentially, this outlines the risks involved with the business and the likelihood of certain claims being made.
-As far as insurance for cleaners in your home, maids, and domestic help go, the most common risk exposures include:
+The most common risk exposures include:

 Maid Insurance Coverage Employers Need To Purchase

-It’s good to provide some sort of insurance policy for your maid.
+It’s good to provide house cleaning insurance for your maid.
 After all, it’s your responsibility if something happens to her while working.
 Notwithstanding this, giving insurance to your maid is the right thing to do.

 Personal Accident Insurance